dylanroy/data-challenges/data-engineer/README.md

 </event>
 ```

-3. **Windowing by Date_Time**: Implement a function `window_by_datetime(data: pd.DataFrame, window: str) -> Dict[str, pd.DataFrame]` that takes the DataFrame and a window parameter (e.g., '1D' for 1 day) and groups the data by the specified window based on the `date_time` column.
+3. *Windowing by Date_Time to Get Latest Event:* Implement a function `window_by_datetime(data: pd.DataFrame, window: str) -> Dict[str, pd.DataFrame]` that takes the DataFrame and a window parameter (e.g., '1D' for 1 day) and groups the data by the specified window based on the `date_time` column to get the latest event for the correct updates.
 The function should return a dictionary with keys as window identifiers and values as DataFrames for each window.

 4. **Processing into Structured RO Format**: Write a function `process_to_RO(data: Dict[str, pd.DataFrame]) -> List[RO]` that takes the windowed data and transforms it into a structured RO format, defining the RO class as needed.

-5. **Integration**: Combine these functions into a single pipeline script that reads from a specified directory, parses the XML files, windows the data by date_time, and processes them into the structured RO format, and then writes the output to a SQLite database.
+5. **Integration**: Combine these functions into a single pipeline script that reads from a specified directory, parses the XML files, windows the data by `date_time`, and processes them into the structured RO format, and then writes the output to a SQLite database.

 6. **Testing**: Write test cases to validate that each part of the pipeline works as intended.